triangledirt/books/RAPE!.md

 "She was right."

 "You can't just walk up to a girl and start talking about pussy and hoes and bring your stupid dog up to impress her.
-You got to show a girl you really care, take her places---"
+You got to show a girl you really care, take her places—"

 "I take you places."